 Please ask the Reception Staff at our Career Center to speak with a Career Services Counselor if your position was downsized or eliminated as a result of foreign trade, even if the business is not on the list.
 It may be possible to petition for Trade Assistance certification.

 If you do not have a high school diploma, completing a High School Equivalency Exam may help you improve your job prospects.
-There are two options for completing the High School Equivalency Exam – GED or HiSET.
-Our partner, The Literacy Project (TLP) provides free prep classes to anyone 16 and older who is not enrolled in public school.
-The first step is to complete an assessment that will help determine what you need to work on to pass an Equivalency Exam.
+Our partner, The Literacy Project, provides free GED and HiSET prep classes to anyone 16 and older who is not enrolled in public school.

 - Amherst – 413-259-1663